oxfordcontrol/Clarabel.jl/docs/src/getting_started.md

 MAX_ITERATIONS      |  Solver halted after reaching iteration limit MAX_TIME            |  Solver halted after reaching time limit

-The total solution time (include combined `setup!` and `solve!` times) is given in `result.info.solve_time`.
-Detailed information about the solve time and memory allocation can be found in `result.info.timer`.
+The total solution time (include combined `setup!` and `solve!` times) is given in `solution.solve_time`.
+Detailed information about the solve time and memory allocation can be found in the solver's `timer` field.

 !!! warning
-    Be careful to retrieve solver solutions from the `result` that is returned by the solver, or directly from a `solver` object from the `solver.result` field.
+    Be careful to retrieve solver solutions from the `solution` that is returned by the solver, or directly from a `solver` object from the `solver.solution` field.
 Do *not* use the `solver.variables`, since these have both homogenization and equilibration scaling applied and therefore do *not* solve the optimization problem posed to the solver.

 ### Settings